abhishekdotsquares/e-commerce-backend/README.md

 # E-commerce Backend

-This e-commerce project follows a layered architecture that includes a model layer, a repository layer, a controller layer, and an API layer.
-It provides a robust and scalable backend solution for e-commerce applications.
+This e-commerce project follows a layered architecture comprising a model layer, repository layer, controller layer, and API layer, and it uses FastAPI framework and SQLite as the database.

 ## Project Setup